RikJansenTU/FontysInternship/Project_3/Overview.md

 An application that allows users to visualise themselves in the shoes of their favorite athletes using AI generated imagery.
 They can upload a few photos of themselves, which will be used to finetune an AI model so it can accurately replicate their face and place it in fictional sports-related scenes, creating something completely unique and personalized.

 ## Research Questions
 The following are the research questions I tried to answer with this project.
-The methods used, as well as the conclusions, can be found in the [Research report](/Research_Report.md).
+The methods used, as well as the conclusions, can be found in the [research report](/Research_Report.md).
 - **How can I use generative AI to increase fan engagement?**
 This project is probably the one that most directly adresses this question, considering it's meant to be used by fans directly.
 I want to make use of that opportunity to do some user research, investigating how I can best engage people, and create something they're excited to use.
 - **What different types of generative AI exist, and how can they be used in innovative new ways?**